Owen Simon legacy

 In March of last year we received the sad news that one of our long-standing members, Owen Simon, had passed away.
 He bequeathed us a legacy that is having a transformative impact on the charity.

-"Owen had been involved with the BSA almost since it's inception and was a fervent supporter of anything that helped people who stammer," wrote John Ford, BSA volunteer librarian and friend, in his obituary which you can read here.
+"Owen had been involved with the STAMMA, the British Stammering Association (BSA) almost since it's inception and was a fervent supporter of anything that helped people who stammer," wrote John Ford, BSA volunteer librarian and friend, in his obituary.

 When he passed away, we were informed that Owen had left a substantial legacy of £290k for the BSA in his will.
 The charity will also receive the proceeds from the sale of Owen’s house, which will be in the region of the August 2018 probate value of £860k.
 In November 2018, CEO Jane Powell said, "This will have a transformative impact on the BSA.
 We have been working with the trustees since June to look at the needs of the charity and how to make this a sustainable and effective organisation."